fictzio/rpg-markdown/parsing.md

 #### Parsing to JSON

-In the example above "`Protective gear`" is of the entity type `armor`.
+In the example above “`Protective gear`” is of the entity type `armor`.
 After parsing it should be referenced through `data.armor`.

 ### Header triggers

 Header triggers are sequence of words that are matched and triggers an interpretation of the content that follows.
 As a rule, these should be humanly readable and are prefferable to tagged headers.
 Header triggers comes in two fashions; simple and combined.

 Header triggers are defined in [\templates](Data templates).
 A set of triggers may all refer to the same data type.
-The triggers "Monsters" and "Encounters" may both refer to the "encounter"-object and the plural form indicates that it is a list of "encounters"
+The triggers “Monsters” and “Encounters” may both refer to the “encounter”-object and the plural form indicates that it is a list of “encounters”.

 Simple header triggers are a full match on the whole header.
-The match can be on a single word such as "Stats", "Monsters", "NPCs" or "Encounters" or a whole sentence such as "Monsters you've encountered", "Friends and enemies".
+The match can be on a single word such as “Stats”, “Monsters”, “NPCs” or “Encounters” or a whole sentence such as “Monsters you've encountered”, “Friends and enemies”.

 Combined triggers are when the above words or sentences are allowed in combination with other words or sentences.
-"All **monsters**", "List of **encounters**", The horrors of the crypt (**Encounters**) or "List of **friends and enemies**.
+“All **monsters**”, “List of **encounters**”, The horrors of the crypt (**Encounters**) or “List of **friends and enemies**”.

 The type of header triggers you use is totally up to you but a reccomendation is to use the same fashion for triggers in the whole document.

 Combination triggers: